 As part of the “Pusha Love” campaign (discussed below, under “Social”), these billboards in Lesotho used resonant taglines like, “I’m taking control of my life” to promote healthier social norms.
-Check out the full story, including the creative brief for the project here.
+Check out the full story, including the creative brief for the project, here.
+3

-Across sub-Saharan Africa, mobile access is increasing—offering new opportunities for individual engagement through SMS technology and messaging programs (like WhatsApp, Mxit, or WeChat).3 Individual, group, and automated messages can be deployed at various levels of intervention.
-For example, mobile messages can be used to share clinic information, to send referrals, and to remind clients about appointments or to take medication.
-Mobile messages can also be used to share one-on-one information, to offer advice, or to host group discussions.
+Across sub-Saharan Africa, mobile access is increasing, offering new opportunities for individual engagement through SMS technology and messaging programs (like WhatsApp, Mxit, or WeChat).
+2 Individual, group, and automated messages can be deployed at various levels of intervention.
+For example, mobile messages can be used to share clinic information, send referrals, and remind clients about appointments or to take medication.
+Mobile messages can also be used to share one-on-one information, offer advice, or host group discussions.
 Finally, it can be a way to deliver engaging and informational content such as podcasts, video clips, and web-based content.

 Engaging marginalized communities online is increasingly possible in certain contexts; local investigation should guide investments in this technology.
-For example, mobile tools may be useful in Kenya, where 78 percent of people own a mobile phone4; further, 21 percent of mobile phone owners said they share their phone with someone else5, which increases access (while also raising questions about confidentiality).
-Texting is the most common use, with Whatsapp boasting the highest number of monthly users (12 million).6 Additionally, ownership of smartphones is on the rise in Kenya, with the highest rates among younger, educated, and English-speaking individuals; overall, 43 percent of the total population own a smartphone.7
+For example, mobile tools may be useful in Kenya, where 78 percent of people own a mobile phone 4 ; further, 21 percent of mobile phone owners said they share their phone with someone else 4 , which increases access (while also raising questions about confidentiality).
+Texting is the most common use 4 , with WhatsApp boasting the highest number of monthly users (12 million).
+5 Additionally, ownership of smartphones is on the rise in Kenya, with the highest rates among younger, educated, and English-speaking individuals; overall, 43 percent of the total population own a smartphone.
+5

 The growth of mobile technology and smartphone coverage is also increasing the reach and potential for campaigns that use social media and online/digital content.
 See the “Social” and “Online/Digital” outlet connections for more.